Providing the best Catholic Education for all

 To apply for a place at this school in the normal admission round for Year 7, you must complete a Common Application Form either on paper or online available from the local authority in which you live by October 31st.
 You are also requested to complete the Supplementary Information Form attached to this policy if you wish to apply under oversubscription criteria 1 to 3 or 5 or 6.
 The Supplementary Information Form should be returned to Mrs Hayes, Admissions Administrator, at the school by 30th November.

-Admissions to Year 12: use the admissions form available from the Sixth Form Office and should be returned to Mrs Gough, Sixth Form Administrator, by February 28th.
+Admissions to Year 12: use the admissions form available from the Sixth Form Office and should be returned to Mrs Letissier, Director of Sixth Form by February 28th.

 You will be advised of the outcome of your application for a place in Year 7 on 1st March or the next working day, by the local authority on our behalf.
 If you are unsuccessful (unless your child gained a place at a school you ranked higher) you will be informed of the reasons, related to the oversubscription criteria listed above, and you have the right of appeal to an independent appeal panel.